 Once you’ve said hello and the casting director has asked you to take your place in front of the camera, you may be given the option of doing a line run without the camera rolling.
 I stress the word ‘may’ because you cannot bank on this option being given.
 And if you are given it, you don’t need to feel obligated to take it.
 It’s up to you, if you feel you are already warm and ready to dive in, request that you go straight for a take.
 If you’d love to get the cobwebs out, take the line read.

 I have noticed that casting directors will sometimes give notes on a line read – try not to get too frazzled by this if it happens.
 I often want to tell them “Oh no, don’t worry that wasn’t how I’ll actually do the scene”.
 Save your breath.
 The casting team is probably giving you notes they give to everyone for some important points to hit in the performance.
 Listen to the notes and take them in as best as you can.
 If you don’t take it personally, then you just received a valuable glimpse into what they’re looking for!

 If you’re given the option to warm into it, great.
-If not, that’s great too. roll with whatever is in front of you as best as you can.
+If not, that’s great too.
+Roll with whatever is in front of you as best as you can.
 Expectations not meeting the reality of your audition can cause stress.
 “Love your fate” as the Stoics would say.

 3. The Scene

 We’re now up to the work.
 The scene and character you’ve prepared will now be filmed.

 There are a whole bunch of variables about this part.
 We’re acting now, after all.
 Who knows what will happen?
 The reader, for instance, should give a reading of the scene which is both engaged and minimal.
 They should give you focus and energy without stealing the attention away from you.
 Reading for auditions is a really tricky job, so be kind to your reader and work with them as you would as an actor on set!
 Endow them with everything you would for the other character in the scene.